alex031029/LeetCode/README.md

 I sync some (not all) LeetCode and HackerRank questions I have done into this repo.

+I mainly implement questions in C++.
+In rare cases, I do code it in C, which happens when I think stl is not necessary in these particular question.

+In addition, as I am practicing Java, I am also trying to answer some questions in Java.
+Just bare my naive Java implementaion.

 **Possible answer files:**

 * answer.cpp: a normal accepted answer with at least not bad time complexity